jesuisse/godot-radial-menu-control/README.md

 The `item_hovered` signal is emitted when a menu item is selected but not yet accepted as the user's choice; for example when the mouse first hovers over it.

 The `cancelled` signal is emitted when the user closes the menu without having made a choice.

 No special signal is emitted when a submenu is openend.
-If you are interested interested in that event, you can use the `about_to_show` signal provided by the popup.
+If you are interested in that event, you can use the `about_to_show` signal provided by the popup.

 Configuration options
 ---------------------

-The main parameters of a radial menu are its radius (always measured from the center to the the outermost edge) and the width of the ring that holds the items.
+The main parameters are the menu radius (always measured from the center to the the outermost edge) and the width of the ring which holds the items.
 The radial menu doesn't have to be a full ring; you can also configure it as an arc.
-The center of the arc can be configured to sit at any angle.
+The center of the arc can sit at any angle.

 Colors and some size constants such as the width of the decorator ring/arc and the selector segment can be configured via themes.
-See the provided dark theme for an example.
+See the provided light and dark themes for an example.

 <img src="doc/RadialMenu/config-naming.svg.png" width="450px">